amperity/amperity-docs/amperity_ampiq/source/people_based_measurement.rst

 .. people-based-measurement-another-example-start

-ACME BigStore USA wants to run a new arrivals campaign that is focused on customers who have an affinity for kids apparel.
-ACME BigStore USA does not have accurate opt-in data available to this campaign.
+Socktown wants to run a new arrivals campaign that is focused on customers who have an affinity for athletic socks.
+Socktown does not have accurate opt-in data available to this campaign.

-ACME BigStore USA builds a relevant segment of customers without using opt-in filters, and then they run the campaign.
+Socktown builds a relevant segment of customers without using opt-in filters, and then they run the campaign.
 The campaign might look like this:

 .. list-table::
    :widths: 120 120 120 120 120